Blog

 AI Made You Faster.
 But Did It Make You Smarter?
 Learning in the Age of AI

 Be honest with yourself.
 Since you started using AI, your output has clearly gone up.
-Code, documents, emails, research — all of it ships several times faster than before.
+Code, documents, emails, and research all ship several times faster than before.
 Now one more question.
 Over these past two years, have you actually become smarter?

 This is where a lot of people pause.
 The output went up.
-But the version of you that exists the moment you close the AI — in a meeting, in an interview, in a split-second decision with no one to ask — is that version really any sharper than before?
-This article starts from that slightly uncomfortable question.
-And it ends at a single idea, and a single system, for growing not just your output but yourself in the age of AI.
+But the version of you that exists the moment you close the AI, in a meeting, in an interview, in a split-second decision with no one to ask, is that version any sharper than before?
+The answer decides something fairly practical: whether the next two years leave you faster, or leave you dependent.

-Here is the conclusion up front.
 AI extends what you can do (your output), but it does not extend who you are (your underlying ability).
-So in the age of AI, more than ever, you can't hand everything off — you have to learn alongside AI and keep the knowledge in your own head.
+So in the age of AI, more than ever, you can't hand everything off.
+You have to learn alongside AI and keep the knowledge in your own head.
 Capture what you learn in an AI conversation as a card on the spot, then review it at the right time so it sticks.
 That is exactly what Memly turns into a system.

 AI extends your output.
 It does not extend you